plazari15/python-migrator/README.md

 # TODO
 ================================================================================
-- Create a Seeder Folder and Install Python Faker to allow user create Fake Data
 - Improve Code
+- Create UnitTests (using pytest)
+- Install TravisCI to run tests automatically
+- Create Integrations with other databases

 Contributing
 ================================================================================